 The magenta pink flowers of Agastache ‘Bolero’ bring the garden to life, as they dance, in even the softest summer breeze, bringing the garden to life.

-A hardy plant with a long flowering period, Agastache ‘Bolero’ produces an abundance of flower stems.
+This hardy plant has a long flowering period, producing an abundance of flower stems.
 Each is packed with tubular pink to purple flowers opening from purple calyxes.